evroon/titan/README.md

   - Terrain heightmap editing on GPU

 # Building
-Building has been tested on Windows and Linux.
-Mac OS X is not supported at the moment.
+Building has been tested on Linux.
+Windows and Mac OS X is not supported at the moment.

-## Windows
-The project can be build using Visual Studio simply by opening the solution file and building the solution.

 ## Linux
 Building on Linux is possible using CMake.
 First, make sure that the above libraries are installed.
 On Debian-based systems, this command can be used: